psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 couples this with a novel clustering algorithm to allow the detection of brain areas that have similar ISC properties.

-We analyzed a subset of data derived from a StudyForrest data set, where participants listened to a German audio-description of the movie “Forrest Gump”.
+We analyzed a subset of data derived from a *studyforrest* data set, where participants listened to a German audio-description of the movie “Forrest Gump”.
 5 interesting scenes were selected for the analysis based on their publicity in social media.
 For each scene and each voxel, an average ISC value